Talwar Gallery

 Talwar Gallery, founded by Deepak Talwar, is a contemporary art gallery that opened in New York City in September 2001 and in New Delhi in 2007.
-The institution primarily represent artists from the Indian subcontinent and its diaspora, including Rummana Hussain, Nasreen Mohamedi, Alwar Balasubramaniam, Allan deSouza, Alia Syed, Anjum Singh, Arpita Singh, Muhanned Cader, N. N. Rimzon, Kartik Sood, Sheila Makhijani, and Paramjit Singh.
+The institution primarily represent artists from the Indian subcontinent and its diaspora, including Rummana Hussain, Nasreen Mohamedi, Alwar Balasubramaniam, Al-An deSouza, Alia Syed, Anjum Singh, Arpita Singh, Muhanned Cader, N. N. Rimzon, Kartik Sood, Sheila Makhijani, and Paramjit Singh.

 Talwar New York

 Since opening in September 2001, Talwar Gallery NY has presented the first solo exhibitions of artists that have since been the focus of major museum exhibitions and collections.
 Talwar Gallery presented the first solo exhibition in the US of Nasreen Mohamedi (1937–90) in 2003.
 It was Mohamedi's first solo exhibition outside India and the first ever of her photographs.
 The Gallery presented Mohamedi again in 2008 and 2013 in two solo exhibitions.
 Talwar NY also presented the first solo exhibition in the US of Ranjani Shettar in 2004.